LiliaFramework/Lilia/documentation/docs/libraries/lia.keybind.md

 The library registers several default keybinds:

-* `openInventory` - Opens the F1 menu with inventory tab active
+* `openInventory` - Opens the F1 menu with inventory tab active (initially unbound)
-* `adminMode` - Switches to/from staff character mode (server-side only)
+* `adminMode` - Switches to/from staff character mode (server-side only, initially unbound)
+* `quickTakeItem` - Quickly takes items from the ground (server-side only, initially unbound)
+* `interactionMenu` - Opens the player interaction menu (bound to TAB by default)
+* `personalActions` - Opens the personal actions menu (bound to G by default)

-These default keybinds are initially unbound (`KEY_NONE`) and must be assigned by the user.
+These default keybinds are initially unbound (`KEY_NONE`) and must be assigned by the user, except for the interaction menu keybinds which have default assignments.

 ---